dartmouth-cs52/dartmouth-cs52.github.io/lectures/07_react2/index_slides.md

 ???
 * now that you are all jquery masters
+* with jquery you can change stuff on the page but your code logic doesn't necessarily know anything about it
+* lab2 vs lab3
 * react simplifies things
 * we'll build like 5 react apps in the coming weeks so don't worry if its all a bit confusing
 * state isn't hidden in many components requiring you to read state and then change stuff
+* change state -> render, repeat
+* not a render loop